|03/07/2022||RR4532||07:00L||CHECK IN 03:00-04:00L|

 - Café Area outside Cost Cutter Shop

-- Self-pay Costa Coffee machine in Main Lounge
+- Self-pay Costa Coffee machine in Main Lounge (card payment only)

 - Complimentary Tea and Coffee facilities in Departure Lounge